Mesopotamian shrub desert: Flora

 Typical vegetation is dry shrubland.
 Shrubs include species of Artemisia, Anabasis, and Haloxylon.
 Perennial herbaceous plants include Achillea fragrantissima and Astragalus spp., and the grass Stipagrostis plumosa.
-Fast-growing ephemeral herbs sprout after rains, and quickly set seed before the succumbing to the summer drought.
+Fast-growing ephemeral herbs sprout after rains and quickly set seed before the succumbing to the summer drought.

 Poplar trees (Populus euphratica), reeds, and bulrushes are found in the seasonal and permanent wetlands along the Tigris and Euphrates rivers.

 Fauna

 Native mammals include golden jackal (Canis aureus), Rüppell's fox (Vulpes rueppellii), and striped hyena (Hyaena hyaena).
-Small populations of sand cat (Felis margarita), Arabian oryx (Oryx leucoryx) and Arabian sand gazelle (Gazella marica) are found in a few areas.
+Small populations of sand cat (Felis margarita), Arabian oryx (Oryx leucoryx), Dorcas gazelle, and Arabian sand gazelle (Gazella marica) are found as well.

-The Syrian wild ass (Equus hemionus hemippus) once ranged across the ecoregion, but was hunted to extinction by the early 20th century.
+The Syrian wild ass (Equus hemionus hemippus) once ranged across the ecoregion but was hunted to extinction by the early 20th century.
+Similarly, the Arabian ostrich, Syrian elephant, and the Arabian wolf are hypothesised to have inhabited the region in the past.
+The former have been extinct for millennia, and the latter's presence has receded to the Arabian Desert.

 Native birds include the mourning wheatear (Oenanthe lugens), and the Mesopotamian hooded crow (Corvus cornix capellanus) in Mesopotamia.
 The area around Lake Tharthar, a reservoir between the Tigris and Euphrates, is a wintering ground for several threatened birds, including the Saker falcon (Falco cherrug) and Houbara bustard (Chlamydotis undulata).